-"El niño de Freixenet," iconic ad
+"El niño de Freixenet," iconic ad for the company from the 1920s |

 So today, apparently, is the highest volume shopping day for Christmas in Spain.
 (Very naughty of all of you putting it off to the last minute!)
 I imagine most of you late shoppers are buying perfume or watches (this is at least what all the ads on TV seem to be for).
 But if you've manage to skip all the other ideas I've posted, and are still wondering what to give as a gift, I have a very simple and classy suggestion: a bottle of Freixenet's "cava" (a.k.a.
 Spanish sparkling wine) accompanied by a box of cava-friendly chocolates.